The best pizzas always start with a good Pizza Dough recipe!

 Pizza Dough Variations

-For vegan pizza dough, you can omit powdered milk or use plant-based milk options.
-On the other hand, for gluten-free pizza dough, you can substitute all-purpose flour with gluten-free flour instead, and you can omit powdered milk from the recipe too.
+On the other hand, for gluten-free pizza dough, you can substitute all-purpose flour with gluten-free flour instead, and you can choose not to add powdered milk too.

 Additionally, for a baby-friendly pizza dough recipe, you can use dry yeast, bread flour, olive oil, and warm water for a healthier version.